EarlGray/sljs/docs/DOC.md

-slothjs - a naïve, primitive, savage JavaScript interpreter library.
+sljs - a naïve, primitive, savage JavaScript interpreter library.

 ## Getting started

-slothjs does not contains a lexical JavaScript parser: it consumes an AST tree supplied in the [ESTree format](https://github.com/estree/estree/blob/master/es5.md).
+sljs does not contains a lexical JavaScript parser: it consumes an AST tree supplied in the [ESTree format](https://github.com/estree/estree/blob/master/es5.md).

 When compiled with `feature = ["std"]` (used by default), sljs provides [`runtime::Runtime`]